-U.S.S.
-Holland (AS-32) was the second Hunley class submarine tender and the third Holland named in honor of John P. Holland, who built the first submarine commissioned by the Navy in 1900.
-Admiral Lawrence R. Daspit commissioned U.S.S.
-Holland on September 7, 1963 in Charleston, South Carolina.
+USS Holland (AS-32) was the second Hunley class submarine tender and the third Holland named in honor of John P. Holland, who built the first submarine commissioned by the Navy.
+USS Holland was commissioned on September 7, 1963 in Charleston, South Carolina.

-In 1968, she received her first overhaul, which was completed in January of 1969.
-One modification was known as the ‘Nuclear Facilities’ and was completed in Bremerton, Washington between 1968-1969 after the ship left the shipyard in Charleston, South Carolina.
+In 1968, she received her first overhaul known as the ‘Nuclear Facilities,’ in Bremerton.
+It was and was completed in between 1968-1969 after the ship left the shipyard in Charleston, South Carolina.
 This gaping space lies in between the two cargo cranes, spanning from the hull of the ship to the 02 level.
 The tender would collect the contaminated water from the submarines she was tendering and recycle it here in this large space.
 The metal configuration at the bottom of this space would have supported a deck, however, during the radiation testing process, it’s likely contamination was found, causing it to be removed.

 After a few modifications in the United States, U.S.S.
 Holland set sail from Charleston, South Carolina (known as Site Four) to Holly Loch, Scotland.
 There, the ship added a few new crew members, including Jose Garcia, who shared with me the ship’s unpublished history, the crew’s stories.